musevlt/mpdaf/doc/oldchangelog.rst

 * compute the reference sky spectrum from a pixel table
 * method mask_image that creates a new image from a table of apertures.
 * update Image.mask and Image.mask_ellipse methods
-* allow to apply a slice on all the cubes of a CubeList.
+* allow one to apply a slice on all the cubes of a CubeList.
 * Image/Cube/CubeDisk: correct truncate methods
 * PixTable: new methods to bring all slices to the same median value (using sky reference spectrum)